KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Essentials/Getting-Started.md

 ### KeyboardKit

-With KeyboardKit, you can customize or replace the default keyboard view by calling ``KeyboardInputViewController/setup(with:)-7ca6w`` and provide a modified system keyboard, or a completely custom view:
+With KeyboardKit, you can customize or replace the default keyboard view by calling **setup(with:)** and provide a modified system keyboard, or a completely custom view:

 ```swift
 class KeyboardViewController: KeyboardInputViewController {